rkoshak/sensorReporter/exec/README.md

 Note that the command timeout is set to`Poll`.

 ### Output
-The ExecSensor has only one output.
-Will publish the result of the `Script` in the poll interval.
+The ExecSensor has only one output and will publish the result of the `Script` in the poll interval.
 When using with the openHAB connection configure a string item.

 ### Example Config